 - Scale Data Engineering before scaling Data Science team.
 ML wagons can’t run without first laying railroads.

 - Start simple.
 Start with serverless, with as few pieces as you can manage with.
 Move to a full-blown pipeline, or your own deployment, only when RoI is justifiable.
-I suggest bootstrapping with minimal investment in the computation stage.
-Go even “compute-less” by implementing it by scheduling a bunch of queries and cloud functions.
-That will get the whole pipeline ready faster, and give you ample time to focus on getting your data strategy in place, along with needed schemas and catalogues.
+Bootstrap with minimal investment in the computation stage.
+Go even “compute-less” by implementing computations by scheduling a bunch of SQL queries and cloud functions.
+That will get the whole pipeline ready faster, and give you ample time to focus on getting your data strategy in place, along with data schemas and catalogs.

 Key takeaways are:

 I hope you found this article useful.
-What tips and tricks you have on building a robust data pipeline in production?
+What tips and tricks you have for building a robust data pipeline in production?
 Do share in comments.